Skip to content

 Do you want to open new tabs and separate windows in the Brave browser on the computer?
 Learn how to manage tabs and browsing windows.

-Open New Tabs and Windows
+Opening New Tabs and Windows in Brave on Computer

 Opening new tabs on the Brave browser is similar to opening new tabs on other browsers.
 It’s something all of us have done while multitasking.